telerik/kendo-ui-core/docs/controls/editors/numerictextbox/overview.md

 No feasible workaround for this limitation exists as it comes from JavaScript itself.
 It is recommended that you use a simple `<input>` element with server validation as some server languages are able to parse long numbers.

+On the other hand, if the user enters a number with a greater precision than is currently configured via `decimals`, the widget value will be rounded.
+Please check the [`decimals` property](/api/javascript/ui/numerictextbox#configuration-decimals) documentation for details and examples.

 ### Input Type

 Kendo UI NumericTextBox uses `<input type="text" />` elements.
 If the widget is initialized from an `<input type="number" />` element, it will switch the input type to `text`.
 This behavior is required so that comma (",") is supported as a decimal separator in some non-"en-US" cultures.
 For the time being, browsers do not take into account the client's culture and always ignore values that contain a comma decimal separator.